Dmytro1991ua/Startup_Project/README.md

-# Hey Everyone.
+Hey Everyone.
 Welcome to my journey as a Front-End Developer where I am striving to implement by doing Startup Agency Project.
 It is a truly tough and thorny way but enormously exciting at the same time

+# Startup Web Agency

 A Startup Web Agency project which specifies on developing websites and apps